yh2575/Product-Hunt-Recommender/README.md

 threshold: users > 50 ratings, products > 10 ratings

 ## Validation
-Local checks by randomly select product id and compare with the recommendations<br> Local checks by randomly select a user id and make sens of the recommendations by comparing with the user's profile online
+Local checks by randomly selecting product id and compare with the recommendations<br> Local checks by randomly selecting a user id and make sense of the recommendations by comparing with the user's onine profile

 ## Results
 For Ranking matrix factorization recommender, users get a diverse range of recommendations.
 Users’ interest and interactions with the website are captured<br>